 Available on: Disney+

-Rarely is a sequel better than the original, but Home Alone 2 is an exception.
-One of the best Christmas movies set in New York City, we get to follow Kevin McCallister (Macaulay Culkin) on his unsupervised trip to the Big Apple.
+Rarely is a sequel better than the original, but Home Alone 2: Lost in New York is an exception.
+In one of the most iconic Christmas movies set in New York City, viewers get to follow Kevin McCallister (Macaulay Culkin) on his unsupervised trip to the Big Apple.
+The plot begins when Kevin’s parents lose him at the airport while taking the family on vacation.

-Viewers get to enjoy scenes of Central Park, The Plaza Hotel and the Rockefeller Center Christmas tree (one of the best in NYC) as Kevin navigates the innocent mischief one would expect from a 10 year old.
+He’s left to fend for himself and finds himself intertwined in the criminal plans of the Wet Bandits (Joe Pesci, Daniel Stern).
+Viewers get to enjoy scenes of Central Park, The Plaza Hotel and the Rockefeller Center Christmas tree as Kevin navigates the innocent mischief one would expect from a 10 year old.

 Scrooged (1988)

-Available on: Pluto, Amazon Prime Video, Paramount+
+Available on: Paramount+

 Santa Claus: The Movie (1985)